The Best B2B SEO Strategy: A Case Study

-Identify your highest value keywords, separate them into “transactional” and “research” keywords, and then build a landing page for each transactional keyword and write a thorough blog entry for each research keyword, publishing the content at least twice weekly.
+Identify your highest value keywords, rank them by transactionality, and then build a thorough page for each keyword, publishing at least twice weekly.

-To elucidate this concept for you, I’ll now walk you through a case study involving one of our clients, covering the initial analysis we performed, the SEO content we implemented, how we measured our efforts, and the results our campaign ultimately produced.
+To elucidate this concept for you, I’ll now walk you through a case study involving one of our B2B clients, covering the initial analysis we performed, the SEO strategy we implemented, how we measured our efforts, and the results our campaign ultimately produced.

-To help us determine the highest value keywords for our client (both transactional and research), we analyzed their brand, target customer personas, and website.
+To help us determine the highest value keywords for our client, we analyzed their brand, target customer personas, and website.